Approved by: Office of Student Affairs

 If you have had measles, mumps, or rubella, the law requires that you either have a blood titer (blood test) done to prove immunity or a physician’s signed document attesting to the disease including the month and year in which you had the disease.
 Students submitting a blood titer must upload/submit a copy of the laboratory result in the student health portal (link).

-There is no titre that is acceptable as proof of immunity to diphtheria-tetanus.
+There is no titre that is acceptable as proof of immunity to diphtheria-tetanus or COVID-19.

 Students can find their immunization record information through their healthcare provider, personal or family medical records, or their high school/previous college.
 The Minnesota Immunization Information Connection might also be able to help.
 Contact them by calling 1-800-657-3970.